Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Captions provide necessary image and chart descriptions for screen readers.
+Captions provide necessary image, chart, and table descriptions for screen readers.
 Every image, except layout images and a hero banner, should have caption text below it.

 Caption text has a top padding of 8 pixels.
 It sits below the image, aligning it to the edge.